fetchai/agents-aea/docs/core-components-2.md

 The `StateUpdateMessage` is used to initialize the decision maker with preferences and ownership states.
 It can also be used to update the ownership states in the decision maker if the settlement of transaction takes place off chain.

-The `TransactionMessage` is used by a skill to propose a transaction to the decision maker.
-The performative `TransactionMessage.Performative.PROPOSE_FOR_SETTLEMENT` is used by a skill to propose a transaction which the decision maker is supposed to settle on chain.
-The performative `TransactionMessage.Performative.PROPOSE_FOR_SIGNING` is used by the skill to propose a transaction which the decision maker is supposed to sign and which will be settled later.
+The `TransactionMessage` is used by skills to propose a transaction to the decision-maker.
+It can be used either for settling the transaction on-chain or to sign a transaction to be used within a negotiation.

 The decision maker processes messages and can accept or reject them.